Glen dominate Slaughtneil to retain Derry crown

 Glen once again dominated rivals Slaughtneil to retain their Derry Senior Football title with a 1-12 to 0-7 win at Celtic Park.

-The Maghera club flew out of the traps with the opening five scores and deservedly led 0-7 to 0-2 at half-time.
+The Maghera club hit the opening five scores and led 0-7 to 0-2 at half-time.

-Slaughtneil tried to fightback in the second half with three successive scores reducing to the deficit to four.
+Slaughtneil cut the margin to four but Cathal Mulholland's goal ensured the John McLaughlin Cup will stay with the Watty Graham's.

-However, Cathal Mulholland's 54th-minute goal ensured the John McLaughlin Cup will stay with the Watty Graham's.
+Crossmaglen extended their record haul of Armagh Football titles to 46 by beating Granemore 1-19 to 0-10.

-The result reaffirms Glen's status as Derry club football's kingpins but it is further heartache for Slaughtneil having lost the 2021 final 1-13 to 0-7 to the same opponents.
+The result at Celtic Park reaffirmed Glen's status as Derry club football's kingpins but it is further heartache for Slaughtneil having lost the 2021 final 1-13 to 0-7 to the same opponents.

 Glen can now look forward to another crack at the Ulster Club series, where they will face the winner of next week's Tyrone decider between Errigal Ciaran and Carrickmore.